jceb/vim-textobj-uri/README.md

     :URIPatternAdd spotify:[a-zA-Z0-9]\\+ :silent\ !spotify-client\ "%s"

 For both, pattern and handler, spaces need to be escaped with backslash (`\`).
-Adding a bang (`!`) to the command all existing patterns are replaced by the specified pattern.
+By adding a bang (`!`) to the command all existing patterns are cleared and replaced by the new pattern.

 The pattern is `spotify:[a-zA-Z0-9]\\+`, it could be anything that should be a URI.

 The handler is `:silent\ !spotify-client\ "%s"`.
-Handler are either vim commands starting with a colon (`:`) or vim normal mode commands not starting with colon.
+Handlers are either vim commands starting with a colon (`:`) or vim normal mode commands not starting with colon.
 If `%s` is present in the handler it will be replaced by the URI.

+If the pattern contains a sub-expression than the match of the first sub-expression is returned as URI.
+This makes it easy to take only a portion of the URI for further processing.
+Sub-expressions are enclosed by `\(` and `\)`.
+Example pattern:

+    spotify:\\([a-zA-Z0-9]\\+\\)

+The pattern matches a spotify URI but only the portion after the colon is passed on to the handler.

 It is also possible to build sophisticated handlers that extract a portion of a